Clinic Fax: 281-644-1976

 Please encourage your child to start each day with a healthy breakfast and bring a water bottle to school to drink water throughout the day.
 The clinic does NOT have snacks.
 There are vending machines and the cafeteria serves breakfast and lunch for the students.
 Please partner with us in helping your child make good decisions so they can thrive in the classroom both physically and mentally.

 To print off Katy ISD health related forms to give to the nurse for medication administration at school, please click on the “Health services link” at the top right of this page.
-It will redirect you to their page and you can click on the “medication” tab at the top and pick which form for you situation.
+It will redirect you to their page and you can click on the “medication” tab at the top and pick which form for your situation.
+Please make a grab-n-go appointment for us to meet you at your car for medications and MD forms drop-off.

 Tips for medications at school